JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 If this approach doesn't fit your project, consider one of these alternatives:

 * **Compose-driven navigation with native interop controls**.
-Keep navigation in Compose, but embed native UI controls such as `UITabBar` and `UINavigationBar` for a closer-to-native look.
+Keep navigation in Compose, but embed native UI controls such as `UITabBar` and `UINavigationBar`, including Liquid Glass styling.
+The trade-off is some interop limitations between native overlays and Compose content.
-  This avoids the SwiftUI layer entirely but doesn't give you Liquid Glass styling.
 * **Compose-only navigation with imitated Liquid Glass effects**.
 Render everything in Compose and approximate Liquid Glass visually, for example, with a library like [KMP Liquid Glass](https://github.com/Kashif-E/KMPLiquidGlass).
   This approach keeps all UI on the Compose side, with the effect visually similar but not identical to system Liquid Glass.